AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Traits

-***Antimagic Susceptibility.*** The armor is incapacitated while in the area of an antimagic field.
-If targeted by *Dispel Magic*, the armor must succeed on a Constitution saving throw against the caster's Spell Save DC or fall unconscious for 1 minute.
+***Antimagic Susceptibility.*** The armour is incapacitated while in the area of an antimagic field.
+If targeted by *Dispel Magic*, the armour must succeed on a Constitution saving throw against the caster's Spell Save DC or fall unconscious for 1 minute.

-***False Appearance.*** While the armor remains motionless, it is indistinguishable from a normal suit of armor.
+***False Appearance.*** While the armour remains motionless, it is indistinguishable from a normal suit of armour.

 ### Actions

-***Multiattack.*** The armor makes two attacks.
+***Multiattack.*** The armour makes two attacks.

 ***Katana.*** *Melee Attack ROll:* +4, reach 5 ft. *Hit:* 6 (2d4 + 2) Slashing damage.